betrayal bible verses about backstabbing

 Once you have taken some time for yourself, you may want to think about confronting your friend about what happened.
 When doing this, it is important to remember that you do not owe them anything.
 You don’t have to forgive them if you don’t want to, and if they apologize it doesn’t necessarily mean that they are off the hook.
 Think of it as an opportunity for understanding and closure, rather than a chance for them to absolve themselves of any wrong-doing.

-See also basketball bible verses
+See also 7 days of creation bible verses

 If after talking with your friend, the relationship remains strained or toxic, it may be best for both of you if the friendship comes to an end.
 Even if it is difficult at first, know that it may be necessary in order for both of you heal from whatever happened between you.